janmazak/fmfi-databazy/technical_info/sql.md

 # SQL

-For most purposes, you can use both SQLite and PostgreSQL.
+For most purposes, you can use both [SQLite](#sqlite) and [PostgreSQL](#postgresql).
 However, SQLite is lightweight and does not provide all the features we want to explore (e.g. older versions lack support for regular expressions).

+For checking syntax of your SQL statements, there are online tools available, e.g. [EverSQL](https://www.eversql.com/sql-syntax-check-validator/).

 ## SQLite
+<a name="sqlite"></a>

 Essentially, an [SQLite database](https://www.sqlite.org/about.html) is just a regular file, and using it requires no configuration.
 It is available on the server `cvika`, or you can install it on your computer.
 There is an [online environment](https://sqliteonline.com/) available, too.